Summary

 One of the subjects that is circled by misconceptions is the safety of the MAX.
 Some people say the MAX has not been sufficiently tested or even go as far as claiming China is not taking MAX aircraft from Boeing because the aircraft is not safe to fly while there is another group that calls the MAX the safest plane in the skies.

-On the subject of insufficient testing, it seems that some investors are still equating the current MAX to the MAX as it is today.
+On the subject of insufficient testing, it seems that some investors are still equating the previous MAX/MCAS to the MAX/MCAS as it is today.
 The initial MAX design had a flawed MCAS architecture relying on a single angle of attack sensor feeding information to the MCAS (Maneuvering Characteristics Augmentation System), which was presented as a subsystem of the Speed Trim System.
 The problem with MCAS was that in case of failure of the sensor, incorrect information would be fed to the MCAS resulting in erroneous movement of the horizontal stabilizer, affecting the ability to pitch the aircraft.
 Next to that, flight crews were not informed and trained on MCAS or any failure scenario for that system.
 Throughout the grounding of the MAX, Boeing has worked on informing flight crews and producing appropriate training material regarding MCAS and MCAS was updated.
-The new updated MCAS design takes input from two angle of attack sensor, significantly improving the robustness of the system, while any disagree in angle of attack readings exceeding a certain threshold as well as the time length of the disagree would turn off the Speed Trim System of which MCAS is part while alerting crews.
+The new updated MCAS design takes input from two angle of attack sensors, significantly improving the robustness of the system, while any disagree in angle of attack readings exceeding a certain threshold as well as the time length of the disagree would turn off the Speed Trim System of which MCAS is part while alerting crews.
 Additionally, MCAS no longer sends a continuous command when the angle of attack is too high, but it sends one signal per instance of the angle of attack threshold value being exceeded and additionally, the stabilizer movement can now be offset by elevator deflection, meaning that the horizontal stabilizer can never be moved by the MCAS to the extent that flight crews cannot offset this by moving their yoke.
 This results in elevator authority, which is a huge difference with how the system initially functioned.

 So, really a lot has changed on the MAX and alleging that the MAX is not safe at present is not something that does not have a base in reality but merely relies on memories of the old system or emotional responses and emotions and investing never go well together.
 Boeing redesigned the system and the FAA, which looked extremely weak due to its lack of oversight and insights in Boeing’s dealings during certification, thoroughly reviewed the MAX from nose to tail.
 Some people see that as a token that the MAX is the safest planes.
 Reality, however, is that the Boeing 737 MAX most likely is the most scrutinized airplane flying around today, but for that aircraft to become the safest, it has to fly a lot of incident-and-accident-free hours.